jmduke/jmduke-jekyll/about.md

 **Justin Duke**

+(By the way, this site is deprecated.
+I spend my time writing over at [arcana.computer](https://arcana.computer) instead.)

 Hello!
 I currently spend most of my time writing and thinking about software (vaguely in that order).
 Are you interested in a curriculum vitae?
 Here it is, with the caveat that I am very much not interested in a new job: